 Desiring marriage is nothing to be ashamed of.
-Actually, I believe it is noble to enjoy and anticipate something that God calls ‘a good thing’.
+Actually, I believe it is noble to enjoy and anticipate something that God calls “a good thing”.

 However, it becomes a problem if it’s all that’s on your mind.

 You want to work on God’s kingdom here and now.
 Because even in your season of singleness he has a divine purpose for you.

 So don’t worship the idea of marriage that you set your expectations so high, that when you do get into a relationship, it won’t live up to it.

 My favorite part of being a young single woman is that I lived alone multiple times and had my own household to take care of.

 This makes me feel like a real grown-up.